ja-guzzle/docs/docs/how_to_guides/datastores/HDFS.md

 :::note
 1. Supported only with Local Spark and Yarn
-2. Ensure hadoop core site file are setup correctly on the yarn or local spark cluster
+2. Ensure Hadoop core site file are set up correctly on the yarn or local spark cluster
 :::

 ## Steps to create Datastore  for HDFS